A couple years ago I was sitting around with my friend Jamie. I knew that the time was coming to make a change to Location Rebel.

 But over the next couple months, expect a little more encouragement to do more regardless of your current situation.

-So in the words of the brand that has become the impetus for the last 10 years of my life:
+So in the words of the brand that has became the impetus for the last 10 years of my life:

 Just do it.